-You do not need to fret unduly about asbestos when it's in your home and left undisturbed.
-It's only when you damage or cut it in some way that it can release its hazardous fibres into the surrounding atmosphere.
-Asbestosis is the health condition that's triggered by asbestos particles entering the lungs and getting trapped.
-Lung cancer consultants have also found asbestos particles to be a contributing cause in this horrible disease.
+You don't need to be concerned too much about asbestos when it's in your property but left untouched.
+It is only if you cut or damage it in some way that it can unleash its harmful fibres or particles into the surrounding atmosphere.
+Asbestosis is the health condition caused by asbestos particles entering the lungs and becoming trapped.
+These fibres are also a contributary factor to the onset of lung cancer.

 - Wheezing